DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

 periodic table before introducing group seven, showing its similarities and differences.

-Retrieval practice is effective because it requires ‘an effort from within’ to call information to mind, as opposed to just reading or hearing it (Roedinger & Butler, 2011).
+Retrieval practice is effective because it requires 'an effort from within' to call information to mind, as opposed to just reading or hearing it (Roedinger & Butler, 2011).
 The evidence shows that because retrieval is an active behaviour, as opposed to passive, it stimulates our brains more and in the process helps to strengthen the existing memory.
 In other words, the more often you retrieve some information from your long-term memory the more likely it is to stay there.

 Retrieval practice also helps us to identify gaps in our knowledge.
 Through the struggle of trying to recall a piece of information, we are cognisant of what we do not remember.
 Being aware of what you do and do not know is an important feature of metacognition, which we know is an important part of successful learning (see Block 3).

 One way many pupils choose to study is by re-reading notes, listening to explanations on YouTube or watching video animations.
-While this shouldn’t be discouraged, retrieval practices such as creating flashcards to quiz themselves, answering old exam questions or attempting to list out all of the key dates without looking at the textbook are much more powerful in aiding memory.
+While this shouldn't be discouraged, retrieval practices such as creating flashcards to quiz themselves, answering old exam questions or attempting to list out all of the key dates without looking at the textbook are much more powerful in aiding memory.

 ### Using retrieval practice to promote learning